There is nothing more important than the hosting company that you want your blog or website to be hosted with it.

-New customers get a free domain name with free Free WHOIS Privacy to protect your identity if you want.
+New customers get a free domain name with free Free WHOIS Privacy to protect their identity if you want.
 If you want additional domain names, you can buy a domain for $9.95 which is cheaper than the others.
 However, the hosting price is expensive compared to the others.

-What I do not like is that they do not offer a free phone support for all their plans.
-Unlike the others, you have to pay additional fees if you want a phone support.
+What I do not like is that they do not offer free phone support for all their plans.
+Unlike the others, you have to pay additional fees if you want phone support.
 They only have normal email support.
 Please remember that the Dreamhost Control panel is not a cPanel.

-Now, what’s the best?
+Now, what’s the best host?

 If you look again at the table above, you will notice that Bluehost is a good choice.
-If you want to go professional from the beginning and pay for a full year hosting at least.
+If you want to go professional from the beginning and pay for a full year of hosting at least.
 Their price is $83.4 and it is cheap.
 You get a free domain name which is not offered with HostGator.

 So, if you want to migrate an existing site and you need someone to transfer your site and files to a new server, then, I recommend HostGator.
-You will save the $99.99 that you should pay for Bluehost technician.
+You will save the $99.99 that you should pay for the Bluehost technician.

 Honestly, I never recommend Dreamhost, their price is too expensive, and they offer fewer services.
 You have to manually do the backup or configure a plugin.
-At the same time and the most important thing, you will never get a real support.
+At the same time and the most important thing, you will never get real support.
 They only have an email system and that will never solve problems.